ProgrammingProphet/DevOps-Learning-Lab/networking/iptables-UFW.md

 # ⚠️ Important Note

-> Do NOT use both iptables and UFW together.
-Choose ONE firewall system.
+> Do NOT use iptables and UFW together — choose one.

 ---